-1. Excessive Lateness to School
+Excessive Lateness to Middle School

-- a.
-The upper school accepts up to three excused latenesses per quarter; after that, lateness for any reason will be considered unexcused.
-Excused lateness includes parent contact within 24 hours, or public transportation notices. - b.
-When a student accumulates three unexcused latenesses to school in a quarter, the student and parents will receive communication from the upper school dean of students to alert the student and the parents of the concern developing over the student's lateness pattern. - c.
-If two additional unexcused latenesses occur in the quarter, the student will be required to spend all free periods (or, if they have no free periods, all morning break periods) in the library under supervision for the duration of the quarter.
-If two more unexcused latenesses occur beyond that, the student will lose all building leave privileges for the quarter; for students in the 9th grade who do not yet have building leave, their building leave will be postponed for a determined amount of time after their grade is granted the privilege.
-Two more unexcused latenesses beyond that will result in being placed on social probation for an amount of time to be determined by the dean of students and division director. - d.
-Individual waivers to the lateness policy may be granted by the dean of students under extenuating circumstances. - e.
-The school may reconsider re-enrolling a student for the following year if the student demonstrates a chronic and severe problem with lateness. - f.
-Any student who is late getting to school or returning from an activity outside of the building is responsible for getting to class as quickly as possible. - g.
-A student with an unavoidable excused lateness to school on a test day should do as follows: If the student arrives during the period, the student must immediately consult with the teacher in order to decide whether or not the test is to be taken and completed at that time or if it can be taken later during the same day.
-If the student arrives after the class period, the student must see the teacher immediately and arrange to take the test later that day or after school.
+- 1. Arriving to school after 8am for any reason or failing to sign in before 8am will be considered lateness. - The school accepts up to three excused latenesses per quarter; after that, lateness for any reason will be considered unexcused.
+Excused lateness includes parent contact within 24 hours, or public transportation notices. - 3.
+When a student accumulates 5 unexcused tardies in a quarter, a parent or guardian will be required to attend a Family Meeting to discuss the issue. - 4.
+If 3 additional tardies occur within that quarter, the student will no longer be eligible to participate in athletics or other after school activities. - 5.
+15 or more unexcused tardies in a year will result in another Family Meeting to discuss the appropriateness of Friends Select as a school for the student.
+The school may reconsider re-enrolling a student for the following year if she or he demonstrates a chronic and severe problem with lateness. - 6.
+Individual waivers to the lateness policy maybe granted by the associate director or division director under extenuating circumstances. - 7.
+Any student who is late getting to school or returning from an activity outside of the building is responsible for getting to class as quickly as possible. - 8.
+A student with an unavoidable excused lateness to school on a test day should do as follows: If the student arrives during the period, she or he must immediately consult with the teacher in order to decide whether or not the test is to be taken and completed at that time or if it can be taken later during the same day.
+If the student arrives after the class period, the student must arrange to take the test later that day or after school.

-2. Excessive Lateness to Class
+Excessive Lateness to Class

-Students are expected to be in their first commitment by 8:15 a.m.
-For other classes, a student is considered late if the student arrives more than five minutes after the scheduled starting time.
+Students are expected to be in their first commitment by 8 a.m.
+For other classes, a student is considered late if she or he arrives more than five minutes after the scheduled starting time.
 However, a student must arrive at the class following lunch and break at the scheduled starting time.
 A student who arrives after five minutes is expected to enter the classroom quietly and courteously.
 See each course overview for class-specific lateness policies.

 Any student who arrives at class without an excuse note and who is more than five minutes after the class is scheduled to start is late.
-Excessive or chronic latenesses to class will negatively affect a student's grade and may result in the student's being assigned a notification.
-A student who is more than fifteen minutes late to class (including the first morning period) and who does not have a valid excuse note shall have an absence and potentially a cut (at the discretion of the director and dean) recorded for that class.
+Excessive or chronic latenesses to class will negatively affect a student's grade and may result in the student's being assigned a detention.
+A student who is more than fifteen minutes late to class (including the first morning period) and who does not have a valid excuse note shall have a cut recorded for that class.